 If you need home medical equipment, such as a specialized brace or sling, it’s easy to obtain quickly through Ohio State Home Medical Equipment (OSHME).

-A joint collaboration between The Ohio State University and DASCO Home Medical Equipment, OSHME has staff and supplies on hand for patients of The Ohio State University Wexner Medical Center.
+A joint venture between Ohio State Health Inc. and DASCO Home Medical Equipment, OSHME has staff and supplies on hand for patients of The Ohio State University Wexner Medical Center.
 To learn more about available equipment, place an order or talk to an equipment specialist, visit godasco.com.